Palme d'Or: History

-The presentation of the 2014 Palme d'Or to Winter Sleep, a Turkish film by Nuri Bilge Ceylan, occurred during the 100th anniversary year of Turkish cinema.
+The 2014 award ceremony which awarded the Palme d'Or to Winter Sleep, a Turkish film by Nuri Bilge Ceylan, occurred during the 100th anniversary year of Turkish cinema.
 On receiving the award, Ceylan dedicated it to the "young people" involved in Turkey's ongoing political unrest, and the workers killed in the Soma mine disaster, which occurred on the day before the commencement of the awards event.
 In 2017, the award was redesigned to celebrate the festival's 70th anniversary.
 The diamonds were provided by an ethical supplier certified by the Responsible Jewellery Council.

 The 2020 Cannes Film Festival was cancelled due to the ongoing COVID-19 pandemic.
 56 films were announced as official selections by the festival, but no awards were presented for the first time since 1968.

+From 2026, the non-English language winners will also be automatically eligible for the Academy Award for Best International Feature Film.